Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 The following exercises make up this Hands-On Lab:

 1. [Creating the Store Manager controller and its Index view](#Exercise1)

 1. [Adding an HTML Helper](#Exercise2)

 1. [Creating the Edit View](#Exercise3)

 1. [Adding a Create View](#Exercise4)

 1. [Handling Deletion](#Exercise5)

 1. [Adding Validation](#Exercise6)

 1. [Using Unobtrusive jQuery at Client Side](#Exercise7)

-> **Note:** Each exercise is accompanied by a starting solution.
-These solutions are missing some code sections that are completed through each exercise and therefore will not necessarily work if running them directly.
-Inside each exercise you will also find an end folder where you find the resulting solution you should obtain after completing the exercises.
+> **Note:** Each exercise is accompanied by an **End** folder containing the resulting solution you should obtain after completing the exercises.
 You can use this solution as a guide if you need additional help working through the exercises.

 Estimated time to complete this lab: **60 minutes**